DelazJ/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   to ensure that the value of the field *col0* has only alphabetical letter.
   A short description can be added to help you remember the constraint.

+.. tip:: **Generate serial default values on a field**

+   Adding both ``UNIQUE`` and ``NOT NULL`` constraints to an integer field will cause QGIS to automatically populate it with a serial type value whenever a new feature is created.
+The maximum value of the field is used as starting point of the incrementation process.

+.. note:: **Provider-side constraint has precedence on QGIS form's**

+   When a (provider side) unique constraint is set on a field and the provider also provides default values, the case the provider default clause takes precedence.

+   important check - for provider fields, we CANNOT use auto configured widgets if the field
+   // uses a default value clause - otherwise the widget will obliterate the default value clause
+   // (eg by trying to convert it to a number/date/etc).
+Instead we have to use a text edit
+   // widget so that the clause remains intact (see PR 3733)

 Whenever a value is added or edited in a field, it's submitted to the existing constraints and: